The Editor Suggests :

 droppedImage.pict

-A spaceship in a detail from a painting by vegetalista Pablo
+A spaceship in a detail from a painting by vegetalista

 staff deities (Eng): Pan-Andean deities of either gender portrayed with arms outstretched holdling decorated, ritual staffs.
-MAN (See, another image (of staff deity Wiracocha) at sunkasapa.)
+MAN (See, another image of staff deity Wiracocha at sunkasapa.)

 droppedImage.pict

 string theory: (n) Shorthand for superstrings.
-WIKI String theory postulates that space and time are illusions, primitive notions that will be replaced by something more sophisticated.
+WIKI String theory postulates that space and time are illusions – primitive notions that will be replaced by something more sophisticated.
 According to string theory, the most basic ingredients in the universe are no longer point-like particles, the familiar electron and quarks.
 Instead, they are unimaginably small vibrating strings of some unknown fundamental stuff.
 String theory suggests that different configurations of strings produce different harmonic chords.
-The vibrating string gives rise to the particles, and the way the string vibrates determines each particle’s properties.
+The vibrating string gives rise to the particles, and the way the string vibrates determines each particle's properties.
 This all takes place in a convoluted landscape of 11 dimensions.
-It appears that space and time aren’t essential ingredients of a universe ruled by strings.
-Einstein’s well-proven theories showed that the fabric of space-time, with its three dimensions of space and one of time, is not a passive backdrop for the events and objects in the universe.
+It appears that space and time aren't essential ingredients of a universe ruled by strings.
+Einstein's well-proven theories showed that the fabric of space-time, with its three dimensions of space and one of time, is not a passive backdrop for the events and objects in the universe.
 Space-time also creates objects and events.
 Imagine the universe as a performance on a stage.
 The stage of space-time does not act like a static floor; it also pulls and pushes the actors around.
-In the subatomic realm, the entire concept of fixed particles in time and space fuzzes out into an ever-shifting haze of probabilities [Heisenberg’s Uncertainty Principle].
+In the subatomic realm, the entire concept of fixed particles in time and space fuzzes out into an ever-shifting haze of probabilities [Heisenberg's Uncertainty Principle].
 Space and time as fundamental concepts may be about to disappear altogether.
 String theory views everything in the universe as the combined harmonies of strings vibrating in 11 dimensions.
 The everyday, three-dimensional universe we live in is trapped on a thin membrane [called brane] -- something like the world inhabited by characters playing out their lives within the confines of a movie screen.
 Unknown to these shallow, two-dimensional players, a larger universe spreads into numerous extra dimensions.
-It’s as if humans are like water bugs skipping over the surface of a deep ocean.
+It's as if humans are like water bugs skipping over the surface of a deep ocean.
 Everything we know is so much foam and flotsam stuck to the surface.
 But there may be a whole undiscovered world waiting underneath.
-PGO notes from a series in LAT2 (See, ceke, Appendix I.)
+PGO notes from a series in LAT2 (See, ceke, and Appendix I.)

-Strombo: A fierce Moche demon who attacked Ai Apaec with its sharp claws.
-A battle ensued between god and demon, and Ai Apaec won.
+Strombo: A fierce Moche demon who attacked Aia Paec with its sharp claws.
+A battle ensued between god and demon, and Aia Paec won.

-paint63.tiff paint64.tiff
+paint64.tiff paint63.tiff

 subtle energy (Eng): (n) Subtle energy is difficult to define within the current scientific paradigm.
 Ancient and modern wisdom traditions describe human bioenergies referred to by many names (chi, ki, prana, etheric energy, fohat, orgone, odic force, mana, homeopathic resonance, e.g. ) that is believed to move throughout the light energy body and thus is difficult to measure using conventional instrumentation.
 In addition, many of the complementary and alternative therapies that are becoming increasingly popular appear to involve the flow of these subtle energies through the dense physical body.
 In addition, it is traditionally accepted that expansions of consciousness often are related to changes in subtle energies that cannot be quantified.
 These latter "energies", which are said to be associated with interactions and with transcendence, may not actually be involved with known physical fields.
 ISEM (See, luminous body.)